-- Required Supporting Document: You must provide a formal doctor’s note on letterhead describing your individual circumstances which prevent you from meeting the scholarship requirements and your doctor’s recommendation regarding your academics.
+- Required Supporting Documents: If you are seeking the deferment due to medical reasons, you must provide a formal doctor’s note describing your individual circumstances which prevent you from meeting the scholarship requirements and your doctor’s recommendation regarding your academics.
 Information related to the medical condition must be current (less than 3 months old).

-- Deferment requests related to medical reasons are typically only approved a semester at a time.
+- Deferment requests related to medical reasons are typically only approved one semester at a time.

 Deferment Due to Military Service

-- Required Supporting Document: You must submit a copy of your military orders that state the length of time you will be gone and the date you will report for service.
+- Required Supporting Documents: You must submit a copy of your military orders that state the length of time you will be gone and the date you will report for service.

-- When your deferment has ended, in order to “re-activate” your scholarship, you will follow the instructions provided on the Scholarship Renewal and Payment Request Instructions document found on our website.
+When your deferment has ended, in order to “re-activate” your scholarship, you will follow the instructions provided on the Renewal and Payment Request Instructions document found on our website.